CTU-IIG/thermobench/README.md

   -O, --output=FILE          The name of output CSV file (overrides -o and -n).
-                             Hyphen (-) means standard output -p, --period=TIME [ms]     Period of reading the sensors --sched-deadline[=BUDGET%]   Use SCHED_DEADLINE to schedule periodic
+                             Hyphen (-) means standard output -p, --period=TIME [ms]     Period of reading the sensors -r, --randomize            Randomize timing of sensor reading.
+Average period is still given by --period, but the exact sampling point within each period will be selected randomly with uniform distribution.
+      --sched-deadline[=BUDGET%]   Use SCHED_DEADLINE to schedule periodic
                              sampling.
 BUDGET% specifies execution time budget
                              in percents of the period (default is 1%).